fdphd15/analyze-document-word-patterns/README.md

 contains one word with one letter, one word with two letters, two words with four letters, etc.

-Thus, each horizontal row of the image shows how the distribution of word lengths varies for a given book, with the different colors denoting the # of words with a given length, normalized by the maximum # of words across all word lengths, meaning the most frequent word length in each document (row) will be colored dark red denoting a value of 1.
-Conversely, the minimum word length for each document (row value nearest zero) will be dark blue.
+Each horizontal row of pixels in the image shows how the distribution of word lengths varies for a given book, with the different colors denoting the # of words with a given length, normalized by the maximum # of words across all word lengths.
+This means the most frequent word length in each document (row) is dark red (i.e. a value of 1).
+Conversely, the minimum word length for each document (row value nearest zero) is dark blue.

 The y-axis of the image shows how the normalized occurance of each word length varies across all the books.
 For example, the leftmost vertical column of the